stevie67/loopor/README.md

 * Configurable input threshold; when starting the recording it can wait until a certain threshold is reached.
 * Record / Play, Undo, Redo, Reset and Dub buttons
 * No clicks even when sounds is still playing at loop end
-* NEW: Configurable amount of dry signal routed to the outputs (added in version 4)
+* Configurable amount of dry signal routed to the outputs (added in version 4)
+* Optionally after first dub continue recording (added in version 5, thanks to ssj71)

 Usage:
 * Adjust the "Threshold" to only start recording once playing has started.
 If set to the lowest value, recording will start immediately.